Terms and Conditions

 15.10 Force Majeure

 Neither Party will be considered in breach of this Agreement if a delay in meeting their obligations is caused by something beyond their reasonable control.
-This includes, but is not limited to, strikes, industrial disputes, utility or transport failures, natural disasters, war, riots, vandalism, compliance with laws or government orders, terrorism, terrorist acts, internet or communication network failures, cyberattacks, fires, floods, or storms.
+This includes, but is not limited to, strikes, industrial disputes, utility or transport failures, natural disasters, war, riots, vandalism, compliance with laws or government orders, terrorist acts, internet or communication network failures, cyberattacks, fires, floods, or storms.

 The affected Party must inform the other Party as soon as possible and resume their obligations as soon as the issue is resolved.